What Does a Natural Gas Leak Smell Like?

 What is natural gas?
 Where does it come from?

 Natural gas is a naturally occurring gaseous hydrocarbon mixture.
-It is a greenhouse gas, which means it traps heat in the atmosphere, which contributes to global warming.
+It is a greenhouse gas, which means it traps heat in the atmosphere and contributes to global warming.
 The main component of natural gas is methane.
-The mixture may contain other hydrocarbons such as ethane, propane, butane, pentane, and hexane.
-Other gases that may be present include carbon dioxide, helium, hydrogen sulfide, and nitrogen.
+The mixture can contain other hydrocarbons such as ethane, propane, butane, pentane, and hexane.
+Other gases that might be present include carbon dioxide, helium, hydrogen sulfide, and nitrogen.

 Natural gas is formed from the remains of plants, animals, and microorganisms, which are buried under rocks, sand, and the ocean floors.
 Extreme heat and pressure eventually turn the remains into natural gas, coal, and petroleum.
 Methane gas then rises through spaces and cracks between rock layers.
-Natural gas is used for cooking and the generation of electricity.
+Wells can collect the underground gas, which is then distributed through pipelines.
+Natural gas is used for cooking, heating, and the generation of electricity.

 What does natural gas smell like?

 Methane in natural gas is odorless and colorless.
-Therefore, since natural gas cannot be detected by our senses, a chemical which smells like rotten eggs (mercaptan) is often added to aid in the detection of leaks.
+Since natural gas cannot be detected by our senses, a chemical that smells like rotten eggs (mercaptan) is added by your gas company to alert you to the possibility of a leak.

 Is natural gas poisonous?